nguyenphuminh/JeChain/README.md

 </div>

 ## What is JeChain?
-JeChain is a proof-of-work blockchain created using Javascript, originally used in [this series on dev.to](https://dev.to/freakcdev297/series/15322).
+JeChain is a proof-of-work blockchain which has smart contract supports created using Javascript, originally used in [this series on dev.to](https://dev.to/freakcdev297/series/15322).
 If you are here for that, consider checking out [this repo](https://github.com/nguyenphuminh/blockchain-tutorial/tree/main/Creating%20a%20blockchain%20in%2060%20lines%20of%20Javascript).

 To know how this code work properly, you can check out the tutorial series on dev.to:
 * [Part 1: Creating a blockchain in 60 lines of Javascript](https://dev.to/freakcdev297/creating-a-blockchain-in-60-lines-of-javascript-5fka)
 * [Part 2: Creating a cryptocurrency - Creating transactions, mining rewards, mint and gas fee ](https://dev.to/freakcdev297/creating-transactions-mining-rewards-mint-and-gas-fee-5hhf)
 * [Part 3: Build a p2p network and release your cryptocurrency](https://dev.to/freakcdev297/build-a-p2p-network-and-release-your-cryptocurrency-clf)

+Although created mainly as an educational project, JeChain is still being actively developed and new features are still coming in.
+It might even be production-ready in the future.

 ## Why JeChain?
 * Good learning material.
 * Simple, easy to configure.
+* Open-source
+* Smart contract support.

 ## Setup and use
 First, be sure to have Nodejs installed on your machine.